dakolyay/port/content/blog-posts/roll-a-ball.md

   ![](/images/16-5.png)![](/images/17.png)After the installation and rebooting Unity, we will go to the Player's inspector field and add a new component.
 Adding new components to our GameObjects allows us to customize and modify them for our needs.

   ![](/images/18.png)

+  It is important to change your building settings if you are thinking to work on Windows we have to change the Architecture to x86_64 by following File and Build Settings.